nelson-lang/nelson-gitbook/markdown/en/stream_manager/ftell.md

 ## Description

 <p>
-            <b>ftell</b> returns the offset of the current byte relative to the beginning of the file associated with the named stream fid.</p>
+            ftell returns the offset of the current byte relative to the beginning of the file associated with the named stream fid.</p>

 ## Example